 Mesothelioma is a disease that is both very aggressive and has a long latency period.
 As a result, the disease is usually not detected until it has reached the advanced stages of cancer.
 Accordingly, the prognosis for most patients is not favorable.
 The mesothelioma survival rate is usually just one or two years after diagnosis.

 Millions of American workers were unknowingly exposed for decades to the health risks of asbestos without being warned by their employers.
 Besides mesothelioma, exposure to asbestos can increase an individual’s risk of asbestosis, lung cancer, pleural diseases, and other types of cancer or respiratory illness.
 Individuals who worked with asbestos pipes, brake pads, insulation used in the construction industry, or U.S. Navy and Merchant Marine ships that were outfitted with asbestos parts may be eligible to file a personal injury lawsuit and seek compensation for the injuries they suffered as a result of their asbestos exposure.

 If you or a loved one have been serious injured due to asbestos exposure, contact our law firm for a free legal consultation about your case.
-You can reach us by calling our toll-free number at 1-877-446-9001, or by completing the free case evaluation form located above you on this page.
+You can reach us by calling our toll-free number at 1-877-446-9001, or by completing our free case evaluation form.

 Case results depend upon a variety of factors unique to each case.
 Results of other cases do not guarantee or predict a similar result in any future case.